 1944: GI Bill

-In the summer of 1944, President Franklin D. Roosevelt signed the Servicemen’s Readjustment Act in an effort to help World War II veterans transition back into society.
+In the summer of 1944, President Franklin D. Roosevelt signed the Servicemen’s Readjustment Act to help World War II veterans transition back into society.
 This law, commonly known as the GI Bill, made it easier for veterans and service members to go to college or vocational school by significantly reducing their tuition costs, among other things.
 To this day, service members can receive financial assistance through the GI Bill.

 1958: National Defense Education Act

-World War II sparked a fierce competition between the U.S. and Russia, particularly when the latter launched the world’s first space satellite, Sputnik, in 1957.
+World War II sparked fierce competition between the U.S. and Russia, particularly when the latter launched the world’s first space satellite, Sputnik, in 1957.
 Naturally, this caused concerns among Americans that they were falling behind — technologically speaking.

-In an effort to make higher education more affordable and amp up the system to meet the nation’s technological and defense needs, President Eisenhower signed the National Defense Education Act in 1958.
+To make higher education more affordable and amp up the system to meet the nation’s technological and defense needs, President Eisenhower signed the National Defense Education Act in 1958.
 Among its provisions, this law offered grants, scholarships and student loans to those majoring in engineering, math, education, science and foreign languages.

 1965: Higher Education Act